-National Secretary: Commander-in-Chief, I have an announcement to make on behalf of the Credential Committee; that the roll is completed as far as we are able to check up.
+Commander-in-Chief, I have an an-National Secretary: nouncement to make on behalf of the Credential Committee; that the roll is completed as far as we are able to check up.
 Shall I call the roll?

 Commander-in-Chief: Yes.